readium/lcp-specs/readium-lcp-draft.md

 ## 5.4.
 Generating the signature

-In order to sign a License Document, the Content Provider <b>MUST</b> go through the following steps in order:
+In order to sign a License Document, the Content Provider <b class="rfc">must</b> go through the following steps in order:

-1. The Content Provider <b>MUST</b> create the canonical form of the License Document following the rules given in [5.3.
+1. The Content Provider <b class="rfc">must</b> create the canonical form of the License Document following the rules given in [5.3.
 Canonical form of the License Document](#canonical-form-of-the-license-document).

-2. The Content Provider <b>MUST</b> calculate the signature using this canonical form of the License Document and using the algorithm described in the `algorithm` field with the private key of the Provider Certificate.
+2. The Content Provider <b class="rfc">must</b> calculate the signature using this canonical form of the License Document and using the algorithm described in the `algorithm` field with the private key of the Provider Certificate.

-3. The signature <b>MUST</b> be embedded in the `value` field of the `signature` object using Base 64 encoding.
+3. The signature <b class="rfc">must</b> be embedded in the `value` field of the `signature` object using Base 64 encoding.

-4. The Provider Certificate used to validate the signature <b>MUST</b> be inserted in the `certificate` field.
-It <b>MUST</b> use the DER notation and be encoded using Base 64.
+4. The Provider Certificate used to validate the signature <b class="rfc">must</b> be inserted in the `certificate` field.
+It <b class="rfc">must</b> use the DER notation and be encoded using Base 64.

 ### 5.4.1.
 Example
 *This section is informative*